TimeDevBlocker/KATS-ML-Filter/README.md

 # KATS-ML-Filter
-Machine learning filter for KATS based on improved YOLOv5
+Machine learning filter for KATS based on improved Vision Transfomer (ViT)

 The major improvements I have made are to reduce the number of parameters and the computational cost of the real/bogus classifier.